 MSI Afterburner 3.0.0 Beta just recently released it’s 64 bit game support back for OSD, which will show FPS, gpu usage, temps and alot more.

 I installed MSI Afterburner 3.0.0 Beta and during install I did not install the 4.5 RSST server, with Afterburner.
-I installed the other file, RTSS 6.0.0 beta 2 and OSD is back.
-After installing and launching MSI Afterburner, open the RSST 220.127.116.11 beta and make sure “On Screen Display” is On. set your settings in Afterburners “Monitoring” tab on what you want shown OSD, check mark – “Show In On Screen Display”
+I installed the other file, RTSS 6.1.2 and OSD is back.
+After installing and launching MSI Afterburner, open the RTSS 6.1.2 and make sure “On Screen Display” is On.
+Set your settings in Afterburners “Monitoring” tab on what you want shown OSD, check mark – “Show In On Screen Display”

 BF4 Beta Experience:

 AMD FX-8350 – 8 core, Overclocked at 4532 Ghz